 You may just need your passport to open this account, even without a KITAS.
 However, one thing to bear in mind – foreigners might be charged high transaction fees if your account balance is less than US$10,000.

-Since a lot of banks in Bali still consider a KITAS (it can be spouse KITAS, retirement KITAS or work KITAS) a required document to secure a bank account – this stay permit will come handy when choosing from a bigger range of bank accounts in Bali, particularly those with a higher balance.
+Since a lot of banks in Indonesia will consider any sort of KITAS – a required document to secure a bank account – this stay permit will come in handy when choosing from a bigger range of bank accounts in Indonesia, particularly those with a higher balance.

-Of course, foreigners with KITAS have no issues opening a limited balance tourist account.
+Of course, foreigners with a KITAS have no issues opening a limited balance tourist account.

 An unlimited balance expat account allows an expat to have a higher balance.
-It is not related to a fixed balance and in order to open this account, an expat or a foreigner must identify himself or herself with a valid passport and another legal document by choice.
+It is not related to a fixed balance and in order to open this account, an expat or a foreigner must identify themselves with a valid passport and another legal document by choice.

-This additional document could be the KITAS, a reference document from their home country’s bank, a debit or credit card, a domicile letter, copies of residence contracts or their spouse’s identification documents.
+This additional document could be a KITAS, a reference document from their home country’s bank, a debit or credit card, a domicile letter, copies of residence contracts, or their spouse’s identification documents.

-For balance exceeding US$1,000,000, an expat in Bali is required to open a special balance expat account.
+For a balance exceeding US$1,000,000, an expat in Indonesia is required to open a special balance expat account.
 The requirements for this account are the same as the unlimited balance expat account.

 The establishment of the corporate bank account is often done upon the complete company registration.
 However, some banks have exceptions and allow expats to open a corporate bank account during the process of company registration.

-Talk to us now, and we will advise you on how to open a bank account in Bali efficiently.
+Talk to us now, and we will advise you on how to open a bank account in Indonesia efficiently.